Lockheed says U.S. approves its $9 billion takeover of Sikorsky

 | WASHINGTON

-WASHINGTON Lockheed Martin Corp said on Thursday that U.S. officials have approved its $9 billion takeover of Black Hawk helicopter maker Sikorsky Aircraft from United Technologies Corp.
+WASHINGTON Lockheed Martin Corp said on Thursday that U.S. officials have approved its $9 billion (£5.9 billion) takeover of Black Hawk helicopter maker Sikorsky Aircraft from United Technologies Corp.

 In a filing with the U.S. Securities and Exchange Commission, the company said authorities in Japan and South Korea had also approved the deal, but it was waiting for other regulatory approvals.